Public Health Fact Sheet

 What is Cytomegalovirus (CMV)?

-The best protection against CMV is frequent hand washing with soap and water.
-Persons who take care of children should always wash their hands after changing diapers.
-Pregnant or immune compromised people should avoid exposure to people infected with CMV.
+The best protection against CMV is frequent and thorough hand washing with soap and water.
+People who take care of children should always wash their hands after changing diapers.
+Pregnant or immunocompromised individuals should avoid exposure to people infected with CMV.

 - Prolonged fever